NASA recommends adding house plants to your home environment to help clean the air and overall improve indoor air quality.

 Originating in Africa the “Saintpaulia” actually isn’t a violet at all, but belongs to the Gesneriaceae family like the Episcia.

-Overall African violets adapt very well to growing indoors in small spaces.
-More on How To Grow and Care For African Violets.
+Overall African violets adapt very well to growing indoors in small spaces making it one of the best plants for indoors.

 Best Plant Qualities: Easy to grow, takes up little space making them perfect for the windowsill.
 They adapt almost perfectly to indoor life as houseplants and they bloom almost continually.
 Many flower colors and shapes.
 Does well in sub-irrigation pots and planters.